 On April 29, 2020, the 2030 Climate Challenge launched, awarding $10 million to reduce greenhouse gas emissions in the buildings, industry, and/or transportation sectors in the U.S. by 2030.
-Applicants must register online by Thursday, July 23, 2020.
+The registration period is now closed.

 To Reduce Greenhouse Gas Emissions, We Need Bold Solutions Fast

 The COVID-19 pandemic has had a devastating impact with dire consequences felt across the world, many of which are not yet clear and might persist for a long time.
 As the globe tries to combat this pandemic and recover from its devastation, we must prioritize the future of the global climate to achieve meaningful and long-lasting results and promote economic prosperity and personal well-being.
 To safeguard the future of the world, immediate and bold action is needed to reduce greenhouse gas (GHG) emissions.
 The mounting evidence of damage from climate change is daunting, and with each day that passes, the challenge ahead becomes more difficult.
 At the same time, the technologies, policies, and motivation to achieve a low-carbon future exists today.
 It is imperative that we adopt, implement, and scale these solutions as rapidly as possible.